electricimp/imp-central-impt/README.md

 To work with a [local auth file](./CommandsManual.md#local-auth-file), specify the `--local` option (alias: `-l`) in the [login](./CommandsManual.md#auth-login) and [logout](./CommandsManual.md#auth-logout) commands.

 There can be only one [local auth file](./CommandsManual.md#local-auth-file) in a directory, but any number of directories with local auth files.
-And all of them are independent of each other and of the [global auth file](./CommandsManual.md#global-auth-file).
-The local auth file only impacts the current directory and does not affect any sub-directories, which may contain their own local auth files.
+All of them are independent of each other and of the [global auth file](./CommandsManual.md#global-auth-file).
+The local auth file only affects the current directory and does not affect any sub-directories, which may contain their own local auth files.

 ### Auth Environment Variables ###